-There are many categories of Tuberous Begonias including single-flowering, doubles, daffodil-like, pendulous, single-frilled, camellia-like.
-The color of flowers ranges from white to yellow, orange, pink, red.
+There are many categories of Tuberous Begonias including single-flowering, doubles, daffodil-like, pendulous, single-frilled, and camellia-like.
+The color of flowers ranges from white to yellow, orange, pink, and red.
 Some are fragrant.
 There are also bi-colored flowers.
 Tuberous Begonia is a phototropic plant whose active season is regulated by day length.

 How to grow Tuberous Begonia:

 Grow Tuberous Begonia in filtered sun or light shade.
 Too much sunlight burns the flowers.
 Plant it in organic, fertile, humus-rich, evenly moist but well-drained soil.
 Tuberous plants store food in the tubers and the Tuberous Begonia is a heavy flowering plant so it is important to regularly fertilize them.